afumchris/aws-bootcamp-cruddur-2023/journal/week4.md

 We created an RDS DB instance on AWS.
 We followed the AWS documentation and guidelines to create a PostgreSQL database instance with the desired specifications, such as storage capacity, instance type, and security configurations.
 We ensured proper network connectivity and access control for our RDS instance.

-Utilize the command line with the following commands to create a RDS database instance:
+Run the following command to create a RDS database instance:

 ```sh
 aws rds create-db-instance \